-The Red Cedar River Watershed extends for 461 square miles, with approximately 100 square miles of urbanized area.
-The MSU campus is located within this urbanized portion of the watershed.
-The amount of contiguous land on the campus is 5,198 acres, or 8.1 square miles, The Red Cedar River Watershed is a subwatershed of the Upper Grand River Watershed (view a full map of the Upper Grand here).
+MSU calls the Red Cedar River Watershed home.
+A watershed is all of the land area that drains to a common body of water.
+The Red Cedar is a subwatershed of the Upper Grand River Watershed (view a full map of the Upper Grand here).

 Okemos, East Lansing, Lansing

 Cedar Lake and surrounding area

 51 mi (82 km)